 This September, Deena is pleased to return to working with the Winnipeg Boy’s Choir for the third consecutive season and continues to privately coach promising young vocal talents within the city to hone their craft and advance their studies in both opera and art song.

 Ms. Grier holds a Masters Degree in Collaborative Piano (Opera Emphasis) from The Boston Conservatory at Berklee and a Post-Baccalaureate in Collaborative Piano from The University of Manitoba.

 Born and raised in Germany, Albert grew up in a musically loving family.
-Beside everyday singing, every child in the family had to learn to play an instrument.
-And so it was that Albert started to take violin lessons at the age of six.
+He started to take violin lessons at the age of 6.
 In 2004, he and his family moved to Kleefeld, Manitoba.
 In 2009, Albert graduated from University of Manitoba with a Bachelor of Music and Bachelor of Education with Distinction.
-Albert has enjoyed many successes as a violinist, some of which include 1st prize trophies at “Jugendmusiziert” and participation in numerous masterclasses in Germany, and 1st Prize winner of the Concerto Competition and the Genser Competition at the University of Manitoba's Faculty of Music.
-He also teaches private violin lessons at his home studio and was the adjudicator of string classes at the 2019 Lakehead Festival of Music and the Arts.
+Albert has enjoyed many successes as a violinist, some of which include 1st prize trophies at “Jugendmusiziert” in Germany, participated in numerous Masterclasses, was the 1st Prize winner of the Concerto Competition and the Genser Competiton at the Faculty of Music (University of Manitoba).
+He also teaches private violin lessons at his home study.

-Albert is married to his lovely wife Elly and together they have four children, David, Benjamin and Timothy and Heidi.
+Albert is married to his lovely wife Elly and together, they have 5 children, David, Benjamin, Timothy, Heidi, and Jasha.